HomagGroup/HOMAG-Connect/Applications/MaterialAssist/Samples/Authentication/Readme.md

 ![alt text](SubscriptionId.jpg "Subscription Id")

-- Navigate to the intelliDivide in the applications section.
+- Navigate to the materialManager in the applications section.

-- Navigate to the HOMAG Connect intelliDivide details in the Add-ons section.
+- Navigate to the HOMAG Connect materialManager details in the Add-ons section.

 ![alt text](AuthorizationKey01.jpg)